-Snowy owls from Canada sometimes come as far south as coastal New Jersey, and the 2017-18 winter season is shaping up to see a large number of birds in our area.
+Snowy owls from Canada sometimes come as far south as coastal New Jersey.

-This is also the first time snowy owls have been caught in New Jersey and fitted with electronic trackers.
+2017 was the first time snowy owls were caught in New Jersey and fitted with electronic trackers.

 Where to spot Snowy Owls in NJ

 Open coastal areas such as Island Beach State Park, Edwin B. Forsythe NWR, Cape May Lighthouse area, Sandy Hook, and Barnegat Light are good areas to try to spot one.